Regents Theological College

 Regents Theological College is a theological college in Malvern, Worcestershire, England.
-It is the training centre of the Elim Pentecostal Church.
+It is the national training centre of the Elim Pentecostal Church.

-First called Elim Bible College, it was founded in 1925 by the evangelist George Jeffreys, also co-founder and leader of Elim.
-Originally, it was situated in Clapham, London.
-It later moved to Capel in Surrey, then to the former building of Willaston School, Nantwich, Cheshire in 1987.
+Established in 1925 as the Elim Bible College, it was founded by the evangelist George Jeffreys, co-founder and leader of the Elim Pentecostal Churches.
+It was originally situated in Clapham, London, and later moved to Capel in Surrey.
+In 1987 it moved again to the former Willaston School, Nantwich, Cheshire in 1987.
 It became Regents Theological College in 1996.

 In the early 1990s the college gained a more academic emphasis, mainly due to the work of American New Testament scholar Siegfried Schatzmann, then a faculty member.
 The college began offering undergraduate degrees validated by the University of Manchester.
-Undergraduate and postgraduate degrees are now validated by the University of Chester and doctoral supervision is now also offered in partnership with the University of Chester under the leadership of Dr. Martin Clay.
+Undergraduate and postgraduate degrees are now validated by the University of Chester and doctoral supervision is also offered in partnership with Bangor University under the leadership of Dr Martin Clay.

-Although it still offers training for ministry in Elim, it accepts evangelical and charismatic Christians from a variety of Protestant denominations.
+Although it still offers training for ministry within Elim, the college has students from evangelical and charismatic Christian backgrounds, and free church and parachurch denominations.

-The college moved to its current site in September 2009.
+The college moved to its current site in Malvern in September 2009.